NicelyCla/SORT-socket-stream/README.md

 subsequently the actuators are registered:<br />
 $ ./attuatori "name" "(i/d)"<br /><br />

-Tgoal and the list of sensor names to be entered will be requested iteratively. e.g .:<br />
+Tgoal and the list of sensor names will be requested iteratively. e.g .:<br />

 ------------------------------------
 $ ./attuatori a1 i<br />